Scott-Yuk/Scott-Yuk.github.io/essays/final-project-idea.md

   - Meteor
 ---

-*In collaboration with Zachary, Chase and Tanner*
+*In collaboration with Zachary, Jase and Tanner*

 ## Overview